estambolieva/design_and_analysis/README.md

    median_maintenance.py - used this for hints: http://waytocrack.com/blog/median-in-a-stream-of-integers/
    a.
 1st commit - implemented a min heap in a class
    b.
 2nd commit - implemented max heap class, in addition to the min heap class

+7. week 7: mst.py
+   a.
+1st commit - prim's min spanning tree algorithm implemented with a heap populated with the graph's vertices.
+Added two test cases in the examples folder